-Join Sally Norred for an in-depth discussion in this video Rehearsing your webinar, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Rehearsing your webinar, part of Learning to Run Webinars.

 - You'll have a lot less stress and you'll avoid…potential technical and content problems…by holding a webinar rehearsal in advance of the event.…Plan to have the webinar rehearsal…one or two full days before the webinar event.…You want it to be close enough to the event…that the presenters feel fully prepared,…but you also want to make sure there's time…to make any changes to the presentation…or polls or whiteboards prior to the event.…Use the rehearsal to test the audio…and video features of the webinar.…Production team members can give feedback…on the audio and video quality of the presentation…to all the presenters and guest speakers.…